 Sports marketing is a combination of all the potential marketing techniques aimed at attracting sports fans.
 The sole difference between marketing and sports marketing is that the latter targets a specific audience.
 Though I wouldn’t call a pool of billions of people specific.

-Q: Dumb it down for us, what is sports marketing?
-What’s its role, purpose, and way of doing things?
+Dumb it down for us, what is sports marketing?

 The definition above is pretty much what I understood after turning the internet upside down.
 I got that sports marketing is anything and everything.
 But let’s see what an actual professional in the field would say.

-Sports marketing exists because sports has a huge audience.
+Sports marketing exists because sports have a huge audience.
 But why is this a field that needs special attention?
 Why does it need agencies whose focus relies solely on sports marketing?